 What is the standard height of a bar-height work table?

-Bar-height work tables are typically around 40–42 inches high, designed for comfortable standing work.
+Typically around 40–42 inches, designed for comfortable standing work.

 Are bar-height tables suitable for all types of work?